peter-olom/directus-config-toolkit/README.md

 # directus-config-toolkit

-`directus-config-toolkit` is a command-line utility designed to facilitate the export and import of Directus configurations, including flows, roles, settings, and files.
+`directus-config-toolkit` is a simple command-line utility designed to facilitate the export and import of Directus configurations, including flows, roles, settings, and files.
 This tool enables efficient management and version control of Directus configurations, ensuring consistency across different environments.

 ## Features